wdomski/ARClab/README.md

 Information about automatic code generation using STM32CubeMX software can be found in [UM1718].

+User manual for STM Studio software can be found in [UM1025].

 Mentioned files can be found at [st.com](https://www.st.com) or at [edu.domski.pl](https://edu.domski.pl/kursy/advanced-robot-control/arc-laboratory/)

 # Literature